raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 parameters.
 On of them is the above form, which can be translated as "call the `attr` method of the register button and use `disabled` as the first argument".
 The second argument for the `attr` method will be taken from the current property value.

+You could also do the same by

+    buttonEnabled.not().assign(setEnabled, registerButton)

+Now we rely on the `setEnabled` function that's defined in our source code, as well as `registerButton`.
+The above can be translated to "call the `setEnabled` function and use `registerButton` as the first argument".

+So, with some Bacon magic, we eliminated the extra anonymous function and improved readability.
+Om nom nom.

+And that's it for now.
+We'll do AJAX soon.